 Sent to school in the county’s fine medieval city of Norwich, Trafalgar’s hero learnt to sail in Norfolk’s timeless creeks.
 Today the sailing still attracts a gentle yachting fraternity.
 Visiting feathered migrants draw in the occasional flock of birdwatchers.
 Above all though, it’s the wildness and tranquility of this Area of Outstanding Natural Beauty which are literally awesome.

+Looking for self guided bike tours in England?
 Find out more about cycling in Norfolk

 An important centre for the manufacture of linen and worsted cloth for some 500 years, this charming little town is packed with historic buildings.
 The Market Square is particularly picturesque surrounded by 18th C. shops and town houses.
 The place has a reputation for antiques and auctions.
 There are links with The Broads on the narrow gauge Bure Valley Railway which steams along to Wroxham.
 Humphry Repton, the famous 18th C. landscape gardener is buried in the churchyard.

 This ancient port at the mouth of the River Glaven is a pretty village full of quaint flint fishermen’s cottages, and busy in summer with yachts and other pleasure craft which can make the passage up the narrow channel from the sea.
 Boat trips run from the quay to see the famous seal colony on Blakeney Point, a 3½ > mile long sand and shingle spit.